ssghule/Artificial-Intelliegence/README.md

 # Artificial-Intelliegence

 The aim of the project is to implement algorithms that find good driving directions between pairs of cities in the US given by the user.
-The program runs on the command line like this:__
+The program runs on the command line like this: <br />
 ./route.py [start-city] [end-city] [routing-algorithm] [cost-function] __
 where: __
 • start-city and end-city are the cities we need a route between.